farajael/farajael/README.md

 - 👋 Hello, I’m @farajael
-- 👀 I’m interested in software development with specifity on web development using HTML, CSS, JS, PHP & PYTHON
+- 👀 I’m interested in software development with specifity on web development
+- ✍🏾 Programming Languages: HTML, CSS, JS, PHP & PYTHON
+- 👨‍💻 Technologies: Containers, Git, Cloud Storages, the likes 😀
 - 🌱 I’m currently learning Django Rest Api
-- Open to collaboration of projects that bring about solutions
+- 🤝 Open to collaboration of projects that bring about solutions

 - 📫 How to reach me
   - Tel: +255 (0) 759809050